 This is another legacy practice found in Tcl code with roots in an older programming culture.
 The expense of argument checking was often avoided.
 In its place was an assumption that a routine and its callers were trusted partners seeking a common goal of a working program.
 A caller would have no sensible reason to pass in a bad argument, so it was considered wasteful to expend effort confirming it did not.
 In the unfortunate case when a broken caller might pass a program-breaking argument value, "it could keep both pieces" of the broken program.
 The open source nature of Tcl offered assurance that the programmers of every caller had the ability to peek inside and know what they were doing.
 In this environment where arguments were not checked, no mechanisms were established for reporting errors that would never be detected.
 Tcl_GetRange has no documented failure mode.
 It is compelled to return some Tcl value, or abort the program.

-In more recent times, more and more software joins together larger and larger collections of modules from multiple sources.
+In more recent times, more and more software joins together larger and larger collections of modules from multiple origins.
 The risks of introducing a malicious module have increased, and interest in robust, reliable operations has also grown.
 Libraries that can be induced to access memory outside proper allocations and initializations receive increasingly less acceptance.
 More powerful hardware has made the costs of argument checking less noticeable.
 We also have developed a greater appreciation for the freedom of implementation evolution provided by stronger encapsulation at interfaces.
 The Tcl sources have been gradually adapted over time to add more checks in more places, especially at interfaces with foreign modules.

 Which returns us to the question of what values of first and last the Tcl_GetRange routine should accept.
 Since a caller must avoid passing a value last >= N, an implied burden on the caller is to know or retrieve the value of N. In particular, a caller seeking the suffix of objPtr, beginning with known valid index first and continuing to the end of the string, needs the value N to be able to pass (N - 1) as the last argument.
 The analogous Tcl command string range is easier to use since it allows a special value end as an index argument.
 A C programmer is inspired by that example to seek out an equivalent.